 The MWRD leases large parcels of land to local park districts for a nominal fee.
 As a large landowner, the MWRD prides itself on developing meaningful land use opportunities that promote recreational opportunities, like that at Veterans Memorial Park in Stickney.
-While we know many of our community events were placed on hold this year, we want to be sure that when life returns to normal, we provide an accessible park space from which everyone can benefit.
+While we know many of our community events were placed on hold this year, we want to be sure that as the weather warms up and life returns to normal, we provide an accessible park space from which everyone can benefit.